A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Introduction

-Our technique is based on the observation that the optimal tour $T^\star$ can be viewed as the shortest tour visiting all the vertices of a certain polytope $P^\star$, the convex hull of $T^\star$.
-So, in order to approximate the optimal tour, one may also think about finding a convex polytope with a short and feasible tour on its vertices.
-In this light, the $({(1+\eps)2^{d-1}/\sqrt{d}})$-approximation by Dumitrescu and T\'oth~\cite{TSPNlinesBallsPlanes}, which, by using an LP, finds a cuboid with minimum perimeter intersecting all input hyperplanes, can be viewed as a very crude approximation of $P^\star$.
+Our technique is based on the observation that the optimal tour~${T^\star}$ can be viewed as the shortest tour visiting all the vertices of a certain polytope~${P^\star}$, the convex hull of~${T^\star}$.
+So, in order to approximate the optimal tour, one may also think about finding a convex polytope with a short and feasible tour on its vertices that intersects all hyperplanes.
+In this light, the~${({(1+\eps)2^{d-1}/\sqrt{d}})}$-approximation by Dumitrescu and T\'oth~\cite{TSPNlinesBallsPlanes}, which, by using an LP, finds a cuboid with minimum perimeter intersecting all input hyperplanes, can be viewed as a very crude approximation of~${P^\star}$.
 Note that forcing the polytope to intersect all hyperplanes makes each tour on its vertices feasible.

 The approach we take here can be viewed as an extension of this idea.
-Namely, we also use an LP (with~$O_{\eps,d}(1)$ many variables) to find bounded-complexity polytopes intersecting all input hyperplanes.
-However, the extension to a $(1+\eps)$-approximation raises three main challenges: \begin{compactenum} \item In order to get a $(1+\eps)$-approximation, the complexity of the polytope increases to an arbitrarily high level as $\eps\rightarrow 0$.
-We need to come up with a suitable definition of complexity. \item As the complexity of the polytope increases, we need to handle more and more complicated combinatorics, which makes writing an LP significantly more difficult.
-For instance, the expression of the objective for the LP becomes more challenging \item More careful arguments are necessary when comparing the solution of the LP to the optimum solution. \end{compactenum}
+Namely, we also use an LP with~${O_{\eps,d}(1)}$ (that is,~${O(1)}$ when~$\eps$ and~$d$ are constants) many variables to find bounded-complexity polytopes intersecting all input hyperplanes.
+However, the extension to a~${(1+\eps)}$-approximation raises three main challenges: \begin{compactenum} \item In order to get a~${(1+\eps)}$-approximation, the complexity of the polytope increases to an arbitrarily high level as~${\eps\rightarrow 0}$.
+We need to come up with a suitable definition of complexity. \item More careful arguments are necessary for comparing the optimum with the shortest tour among the feasible ones that visit all vertices of a polytope of bounded complexity. \item As the complexity of the polytope increases, we need to handle more and more complicated combinatorics, which makes writing an LP more difficult. \end{compactenum}

-In this paper, we overcome all three challenges by introducing several novel ideas, many of which can be of independent interest.
-First, we impose the bounded complexity of the considered polytopes by only allowing facets that are parallel to any one of $O_{\eps,d}(1)$ hyperplanes.
-We define these hyperplanes as those going through the points of a grid of a certain granularity, which is connected to how we overcome the third~challenge.

-The idea of the LP that finds a polytope of bounded complexity in this sense is to keep a variable for each of the half-spaces corresponding to the $O_{\eps,d}(1)$ hyperplanes that shifts the half-space along its normal vector.
-The polytope is then the intersection of all shifted half-spaces.
-When the polytope is a cuboid, as is the case in~\cite{TSPNlinesBallsPlanes}, one has the advantage that, independently of the values of the shift variables, the combinatorics of the cuboid stays the same (as long as the cuboid has strictly positive volume).
-This makes it easy to write the vertex coordinates as LP variables and, for each input hyperplane, to select a \emph{separated pair} of vertices that are on different sides of the hyperplane if and only if the cuboid intersects the hyperplane.